-- Runshaw College is one of the highest achieving colleges in England. - Learner satisfaction is extremely high and has improved every year for the last eight years. - The College has strong and stable finances, satisfying all bank covenants and with a robust long term financial forecast. - Recruitment at the College has remained buoyant, despite declining demographics.
+- Runshaw College is one of the highest achieving colleges in England. - Learner satisfaction is extremely high and has been consistently high for the last 10 years. - The College has strong and stable finances, satisfying all bank covenants and with a robust long term financial forecast. - Recruitment at the College has remained buoyant, despite declining demographics.